MOBILE¶

 Home¶

-The Home page aggregates incidents that currently require attention, including unassigned incidents within the current workspace and incidents assigned to you that are not yet resolved.
-You can quickly perform the following operations on the Home page:
+Home aggregates incidents that currently require attention, including unassigned incidents within the current workspace, and incidents assigned to you that are not yet resolved.
+You can quickly perform the following operations on Home:

-- View incident name, severity, status, assignee, update time, and on-call information.
+- View incident name, level, status, assignee, update time, and on-call information.

-- Select recent time or precise time range to locate incidents within a specific time period.
+- Select recent time or precise time range to locate incidents within a specific period.

-- Pull down to refresh the incident list for the current workspace.
+- Pull down to refresh the incident list of the current workspace.

 - Long-press an incident to enter multi-select mode, batch take over, mark as resolved, or adjust incident status.